 THE POTENTIAL FOR TREATMENT

-Preclinical and clinical evidence links endocannabinoid deficiency with different diseases related to CNS and peripheral organs.
-The strongest evidence correlates endocannabinoid deficiency with anxiety, stress and mood-related disorders and inflammatory diseases.
+Preclinical and clinical evidence links altered functioning of the endocannabinoid system with different diseases related to CNS and peripheral organs.
+The strongest evidence correlates with anxiety, stress and mood-related disorders and inflammatory diseases.

-One of the major reasons of endocannabinoid deficiency is the higher expression of the degrading enzymes in pathophysiological conditions.
+One of the reasons for altered functioning of the endocannabinoid system is the higher expression of the degrading enzymes in pathophysiological conditions that generate endocannabinoid deficiency.
 SERIs exert the maximal pharmacological effect during disease conditions (time-limited) and in the tissue or brain region primarily involved in the disease (space-specific).

 The competitive, non-covalent and reversible mechanism of action of SERIs exerts pro-homeostatic effects on the endocannabinoid system and limits the risk of an excessive, prolonged and ubiquitous accumulation of endocannabinoids.